Vedanshi-Shah/DSA-1-Project/README.md

 ***SORT*** is a standard command-line program that prints the lines of its input or concatenation of all files listed in its argument list in sorted order.
 The sort command is a command-line utility for sorting lines of text files.
 It supports sorting alphabetically, in reverse order, by number,by ignoring case sensitivity , and can also remove duplicates.

+***External Sorting*** : Sorts the contents of the file externally is size of file is greater than the RAM.
+We divide the file into chunks that will fit inside thr RAM ans sort hem individually and then merge it into a final output file using a modified heap.

 ## MADE WITH

 <img width="50" height="50" alt="help"  src="https://user-images.githubusercontent.com/82633814/152695427-d723c262-6f47-4ca0-968f-280325a1e66f.jpg">